Fred Asparagus

 Fred Asparagus (born Fred Reveles; June 10, 1947 – June 30, 1998) was an American comedian and film and television actor.
-He was perhaps best known for playing the "Bartender" in the 1986 film Three Amigos!.
+He was perhaps best known for playing the bartender in the 1986 film Three Amigos!.

 Born in Los Angeles County, California, Asparagus guest-starred in television programs like Roseanne, Who's the Boss?, Cheers, The John Larroquette Show, CHiPs, Falcon Crest, Something Wilder and Wiseguy.
 He also appeared in films, such as This Is Spinal Tap, Breakin' 2: Electric Boogaloo, The Five Heartbeats, Dragnet, Beverly Hills Cop III, Just the Ticket and Fatal Beauty.

-Asparagus died in June 1998 of a heart attack in Panorama City, California, at the age of 51.
+Asparagus died on June 30, 1998 of a heart attack in Panorama City, California, at the age of 51.